github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

 Prevents a workflow run from failing when a job fails.
 Set to `true` to allow a workflow run to pass when this job fails.

-#### Example: Preventing a failing matrix job from failing a workflow run
+#### Example: Preventing a specific failing matrix job from failing a workflow run

 You can allow specific jobs in a job matrix to fail without failing the workflow run.
 For example, if you wanted to only allow an experimental job with `node` set to `15` to fail without failing the workflow run.